No. 255 Squadron RAF: Italy and disbandment

 The Allied invasion of Sicily began on 9/10 July.
-No. 255 Squadron received the order to move to Sicily during the evening of 9 August and on the tenth a motor convoy took 2 officers and 160 men to a staging camp.
-The following day this group moved to the docks at La Goulette, then travelling to Sicily by sea in Landing Ships, Tanks (LSTs) which sailed on the 14th.
-The rest of the squadron followed by air on the 17th, travelling in fifteen Douglas Dakotas and the new Beaufighters.
-A base was set up at Bo Rizzo and, for a period, the squadron reverted to a near-exclusive night air defence role.
+No. 255 Squadron received the order to move to Sicily during the evening of 9 August and on 10 July a motor convoy took 2 officers and 160 men to a staging camp.
+The following day this group moved to the docks at La Goulette, then travelling to Sicily by sea in Landing Ships, Tanks (LSTs) which sailed on 14 July.
+The rest of the squadron followed by air on 17 July, travelling in fifteen Douglas Dakotas and the new Beaufighters.
+A base was set up at Bo Rizzo and the squadron reverted to a near-exclusive night air defence role for a time.

 After this, the squadron was deployed to Italy, operating from Grottaglie from November 1943.
 This resulted in numerous detachments and a major series of fighter-intruder and fighter-bomber missions.
-Some were in support of Yugoslav Partisans in the Balkans, some flew on into the Danube basin with the objective of destroying oil barges supplying fuel to Germany from the Romanian oil fields and some, during the autumn of 1944, headed south-east over the southern Aegean Sea with the objective of harassing the Wehrmacht's eventual retreat from the fighting in the Dodecanese Islands.
-Also, very successfully, the squadron provided air cover for Allied ground troops in the vicinity of Ancona, Italy, where a number of Ju 87 Stuka dive bombers operating without fighter escort were shot down by the squadron's Beaufighters.
+Some were in support of Yugoslav Partisans in the Balkans, some flew on into the Danube basin with the objective of destroying oil barges supplying fuel to Germany from the Romanian oil fields and some, during the autumn of 1944, headed south-east over the southern Aegean Sea with the objective of harassing the Wehrmacht's retreat from the Dodecanese Campaign.
+The squadron provided air cover for Allied ground troops in the vicinity of the Battle of Ancona, Italy, where a number of Ju 87 Stuka dive bombers operating without fighter escort were shot down by the squadron.